-Kirsten Brecht Baker, Chief Marketing Officer and New Market Development
+Kirsten Brecht Baker, Chief Officer, Marketing and New Markets

-Kirsten Brecht has fifteen years experience in developing companies and business models, accumulating a diverse background in strategy, operations, fundraising, deal creation, marketing and business development.
+Kirsten Brecht has 15 years experience in developing companies and business models, accumulating a diverse background in strategy, operations, fundraising, deal creation, marketing and business development.
 Ms. Brecht has built companies and has served as both an industry executive and a consultant with ventures from start-up to Fortune 50 status, including international NGOs.

-As part of her background, Ms. Brecht served as CEO, co-founder and owner of New City Companies.
-As CEO, Ms. Brecht’s primary responsibilities included general management of day-to-day operations, as well as overseeing company finances, marketing, sales, production and field strategy and implementation.
-She was responsible for defining the company’s vision, as well as its growth, investment and development strategies.
-Ms. Brecht was also co founder and managing partner of Constellar Group, Inc. a business consulting firm focused on accelerating the growth of emerging and established companies.
-In this role, she brought years of experience delivering business and marketing strategy solutions to clients in a wide range of industries including: Serving as an interim senior management for emerging companies and non-profit organizations to guide them through business planning, marketing, business development, fundraising, research and development, and product launch phases; improving client revenue and profit with fact-based marketing, business development and sales strategies and deployment tactics; providing practical, data-driven solutions to help clients grow their revenue, improve their business models and build long-term value; formulating, evaluating and articulating company growth strategies.
+As part of her background, Ms. Brecht served as CEO, co-founder, and owner of New City Companies.
+As CEO, Ms. Brecht’s primary responsibilities included general management of day-to-day operations, as well as overseeing company finances, marketing, sales, production, and field strategy and implementation.
+She was responsible for defining the company’s vision, as well as its growth, investment, and development strategies.
+Kirsten was also co-founder and managing partner of Constellar Group, Inc. a business consulting firm focused on accelerating the growth of emerging and established companies.
+In this role, she brought years of experience delivering business and marketing strategy solutions to clients in a wide range of industries including: Serving as an interim senior management for emerging companies and nonprofit organizations to guide them through business planning, marketing, business development, fundraising, research and development, and product launch phases; improving client revenue and profit with fact-based marketing, business development and sales strategies and deployment tactics; providing practical, data-driven solutions to help clients grow their revenue, improve their business models, and build long-term value; and formulating, evaluating, and articulating company growth strategies.

-Ms. Brecht has also founded and headed Sales and Marketing for two early-stage companies.
-In each case, she created corporate identity, developed marketing and business development strategy, orchestrated a company launch, and ran marketing communications, advertising and public relations campaigns.
-Ms. Brecht sits on the board of several community organizations.
+Kirsten has also founded and headed Sales and Marketing for two early-stage companies.
+In each case, she created corporate identity, developed marketing and business development strategy, orchestrated a company launch, and ran marketing communications, advertising, and public relations campaigns.
+Kirsten sits on the board of several community organizations.
 She holds an MBA in entrepreneurial management and marketing from the University of Pennsylvania's Wharton School, and a BA (magna cum laude with distinction) in political science and Russian from the University of Pennsylvania.

 Michael Curtis, Managing Director, Program and Business Development